Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Approximation: proof of Theorem

 \begin{theorem}[Theorem 3.1, and Chapter 9, in \citet{de2000computational}] Assume the set $\{x_i\}_{i=1}^N$ is in general position.
 Then there exists a unique Delaunay triangulation, which consists of $n$-simplices. \end{theorem}

-We then prove the following lemma, showing that i.i.d. samples obeying absolutely continuous density are in general position with probability one. \begin{lemma} Suppose $x_1,\cdots,x_N\in\RR^n$ are sampled iid from a distribution $P$ that is absolutely continuous with respect to Lebesgue measure.
+We then prove the following lemma, showing that i.i.d. samples obeying absolutely continuous density are in general position with probability one. \begin{lemma} Suppose $x_1,\cdots,x_N\in\RR^n$ are sampled iid from a distribution $P$ and $P\ll\Leb$.
 Then with probability one over the joint distribution, the set $\{x_i\}_{i=1}^N$ is in general position, i.e., any $n+1$ points are affinely independent. \end{lemma}

 \begin{proof} First, a set of $n+1$ points $x_0,\cdots,x_n$ is affinely independent if and only if the following vectors $x_1-x_0,\cdots,x_n-x_0$ are linearly independent.
 This is equivalent to

 Let $F(x_0,\cdots,x_n)=\det([x_1-x_0, \cdots,x_n-x_0])$.
 Then $F$ is a polynomial.
 Let